stellar/js-stellar-wallets/plans/sep8.md

 import {
   ApprovalProvider,
   ApprovalResponseType,
-  checkIfTxInvolvesRegulatedAssets,
+  checkRegulatedAssetInTx,
+  getHomeDomainByAsset,
+  getApprovalServerUrl,
   getActionUrl,
 } from "wallet-sdk";

-// approvalServerUrl and regulatedAssets fetched from stellar.toml
-// regulatedAssets is a map of `${asset.code}-${asset.issuer}` to 'stellar-base' Asset const approvalProvider = new ApprovalProvider( approvalServerUrl, regulatedAssets,
-);

-// Parse transaction to check if it involves regulated assets const needsApproval = checkIfTxInvolvesRegulatedAssets(transaction);
+// Parse transaction to check if it involves regulated assets const regulatedAsset = checkRegulatedAssetInTx(transaction);
-if (!needsApproval) {
+if (!regulatedAsset) {
   // No approval needed so submit to the network submitPayment(transaction);
   return;
 }

+// TODO: check whether the user is already authorized to transact the asset.

+const homeDomain = await getHomeDomainByAsset(regulatedAsset);
+if (!homeDomain) {
+  // Report an error saying a certain information is missing in order to transact the asset. return;
+}

+const approvalServerUrl = await getApprovalServerUrl({
+  homeDomain: homeDomain,
+  regulatedAsset: regulatedAsset,
+});
+if (!approvalServerUrl) {
+  // Report an error saying a certain information is missing in order to transact the asset. return;
+}

+const approvalProvider = new ApprovalProvider(approvalServerUrl);

-// Notify user asking for approval showUser(needsApproval);
+// Notify user asking for approval showUser(transaction);

-// Deconstruct to transaction envelope then submit to approval server
-// TODO: Maybe provider helper for deconstruct/reconstruct of tx <-> Transaction? const tx = transaction
-  .toEnvelope()
-  .toXDR()
-  .toString("base64");
-const approvalResponse = await approvalProvider.approve({ tx });
+const approvalResponse = await approvalProvider.approve(transaction);

 switch (approvalResponse.status) {
   case ApprovalResponseStatus.success: